JayceFayne/swayipc-rs/async/README.md

 [Docs Badge]: https://docs.rs/swayipc-async/badge.svg
 [docs]: https://docs.rs/swayipc-async

 A Rust library for controlling swaywm through its [IPC interface](https://github.com/swaywm/sway/blob/master/sway/sway-ipc.7.scd).
-This library is executor agnostic and can be used with any async exectutor!
+This library is executor agnostic and can be used with any async executor!

 ## Usage